Rent a Scooter

 - Use the app to scan the QR code located between the handlebars of the scooter.

-- To end your ride, find an appropriate parking spot and tap the "End" (or similar) button on the app
+- Tap the "End" (or similar) button on the app.

 - Take a photo showing where you parked the scooter.